 The Stand Mixer Thorough Buying Guide by St.J.G Kitchen Blog

-Before we head on to our top five list of stand mixers, I think it is important always to arm yourself with knowledge.
+Before we head on to our top five list of stand mixers, I think it is essential always to arm yourself with knowledge.
 At the very least, having a good grasp of a particular subject will allow you to make an informed decision.
-So, I will be giving you some pointers on how to pick the best stand mixer that will suit all of your needs.
+So, I will be giving you some pointers on picking the best stand mixer that will suit all of your needs.

 Tilt-Head or Bowl-Lift Stand Mixers?

 There are two types of stand mixers to choose from: tilt head and bowl lift.
 Understanding the differences between the two is the first step in choosing a stand mixer.